A Parents Perspective

 A laptop and notebook on a desk.

 We understand that at one time or another we all experience difficulties that can leave us feeling overwhelmed.
 Sometimes just talking to friends and family can help but other times it may be better to talk to someone trained to listen who can offer support, guidance and a fresh outlook.
-SERC have teamed up with Carecall to offer students a free and confidential counselling service.
+SERC has teamed up with Inspire Students to offer who provide a 24/7 helpline (0800 098 8816) for all students as well as a face-to-face Counselling Service.
+These services are free and confidential.

 Financial Support

-As well as benefiting from pastoral support, SERC students can also avail of financial support such as:
+As well as benefiting from pastoral support, SERC FE students may also be able to access financial support such as:

 • Travel pass